 So Opencart is a pretty feature rich ecommerce platform but how easy is it to use and put those features to good use?

 Installing Opencart on your hosting is easy to do but if you don’t want to do that yourself, then you can always ask your web host nicely if they could do it for you.

 You don’t get any kind of set-up guide in the Opencart dashboard but if you go to their documentation section, they do have a getting started section, which will take you through all of the important stuff.

 Navigating the Dashboard

 The Opencart dashboard does have a nice layout.
-They have opted for a sidebar menu, with all the main sections clearly labelled.
+They have opted for a sidebar menu, with all the main sections clearly labeled.

 Within the main sections, you have a selection of sub and sub-sub categories, depending upon the section.
-This makes navigating pretty easy to do, the only thing I did run into was that in order to access things such as payment gateways and delivery methods, I needed to install the extension first.
+This makes navigating pretty easy to do, the only thing we did run into was that in order to access things such as payment gateways and delivery methods, we first needed to install the relevant extensions.

 This makes it a little confusing to start with as you can spend time going through different sections, trying to find where these things are, only to find out that they are not there until you install them.

 Adding and Managing Products

 While Opencart may not be that great on the design front, they definitely are very good when it comes to the ecommerce aspects of the platform.